![]() |

 amenities.

-Whenever you are at the beach, be careful to pick up your own trash.
+Whenever you are at the beach, Please be careful to pick up your own trash.
 When I take my family, we always have an extra bag (or two) and do a quick beach clean-up.
 We don’t worry about things that are biodegradable, but concentrate on styrofoam and plastics.

 Going east from the Pemex gas station on Ave.
 Benito Juarez will take you to the other side.
 (Make sure you do not take rental vehicles up the road to the north —(or left) — from where the paved road gets to the other side of the island.
 This is specifically prohibited by your car-rental contract and you can be fined) The paved road leads you south along the ocean-front on the east side of the island, makes a loop along the south side, then heads north along the west side, leading you back to the heart of downtown San Miguel.